 The Lifeline Program is a federal program that provides a monthly benefit on home or wireless phone and broadband internet service to eligible households.
-The Lifeline benefit can lower or eliminate the cost of your monthly phone or internet bill.
+The Lifeline benefit can lower the cost of your monthly phone or internet bill.
 Only one benefit is available per household;* either phone service (home or wireless) or internet (home or mobile), but not both.

 *NOTE: A “Household” is defined as any individual or group of individuals who are living together at the same address as one economic unit.
 An “economic unit” consists of all adult individuals contributing to and sharing in the income and expenses of a household.